 Through the first chapters, two different methods for gathering user input have been introduced.
 One method was the input box.
 That is fine for simple text input.
 The other method was Microsoft Excel.
 This improved things by adding command buttons and multiple input values.
 Many times it is better to be able to organize user input in a custom dialog box or form.
 This is a standard with practically any Windows software.
 These allow users to input text, click buttons to activate procedures, and select options.
-After this example you will have created a form that looks like the one shown using a drop down list or ComboBox and two buttons
+After this example you will have created a form that looks like the one shown using a drop down list or ComboBox and two buttons.

-- 1. Add a form to your macro by selecting Project, Add Windows Form. - 2.
+- 1. Start a new macro and save it as materials.vbproj. - 2.
+Add a form to your macro by selecting Project, Add Windows Form. - 3.
 Choose the Dialog template and click Add.